 TGbe editor: please modify the senstence in P196L28 as follows and change the color of the sentence to Black

 The maximum total number of spatial streams (across all users) that is supported for the reception of an EHT MU PPDU is indicated by Beamformee SS subfield in EHT PHY capabilities and its minimum value is 4. (#1307, #1554)

+TGbe editor: pease modify the sentence in P196L31 as follows

+If an EHT AP supports at least four spatial stream for the transmission to a single STA, then the EHT AP shall support non-OFDMA DL MU-MIMO transmissions on all RU/MRU sizes greater than or equal to 242-tones in the supported bandwidths. (#1329)

 TGbe editor: please modify the senstence in P196L60 as follows

-An EHT AP with four or more antennas shall support non-OFDMA UL MU-MIMO transmissions on all RU/MRU sizes greater than or equal to 242-tones in the supported bandwidths.
-The non-OFDMA UL MU-MIMO is a transmission where there are no other RUs/M-RUs scheduled other than the one doing UL MU-MIMO. (#2788, #3279)
+An EHT AP with four or more antennas shall support non-OFDMA UL MU-MIMO receptions on all RU/MRU sizes greater than or equal to 242-tones in the supported bandwidths. (#2788, #3279)

 TGbe editor: please modify the senstence in P197L24 as follows